Whether for warmth or sun protection, going afloat means wearing a hat. David Harding picks out 12 of the best sailing hats available right now

 SubZero Factor 4 Softshell Windproof Hat

-With this British-made beanie from SubZero, keeping your head warm and protected from the wind is the priority.
+With this British-made beanie from SubZero, head warmth and protection from the wind is the top priority.

-The soft-shell fabric itself is waterproof, but not the stitching, so you would be best to think of it as shower-proof.
+The soft-shell fabric itself is waterproof, but unfortunately not the stitching, so it would be best to think of it as shower-proof.

 To keep the wind and cold at bay, the Factor 4 hat has a soft fleece inner face designed to trap warm air around your head.